amoe/gtr-scraper/README.md

 ## Import data

-First, run the migrations.  `lein run migrate`
+First, run the migrations: `lein migrate`

 You need to import the data in dependency order.